MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to register your Azure Local machines and then set up the required permissions to deploy an Azure Local, version 23H2 cluster.
+This article describes how to register your Azure Local machines and then set up the required permissions to deploy Azure Local, version 23H2.

 ## Prerequisites